 Senior cats require different ratios of nutrients and vitamins just as kittens do.
 Preventing health problems such as joint or kidney problems is also an essential consideration in senior cat food.
 Generally speaking, senior cat food is not hugely different from traditional adult food, but it can have some benefits.

-For more information about senior cat food and our recommendations, check out our Senior Cat Food section.
+For more information about senior cat food and a list of the brands we’ve reviewed, check out our Senior Cat Food section.